khalti/docs.khalti.com/content/api/verification.md

 	- `token`: Token given by Khalti after payment confirmation.
 	- `amount`: Amount (in paisa) with which payment was initiated.

+!!! important

-**(Important !!
-Cross check the amount from client side to amount from server.)**
+    Cross check the amount from client side to amount from server.

+!!! warning "Disclaimer"

-**(Disclaimer: If any negative consequences occur due to incomplete API integration, Khalti won’t be liable for any such losses.)**
+    If any negative consequences occur due to incomplete API integration, Khalti won’t be liable for any such losses.

 ## Verification response
 Once you've made a request as specified above, Khalti server will